zulip/zulip/docs/documentation/user.md

 ## Features

-Zulip's Markdown processor allows you to include several special features in your documentation to help improve its readibility:
+Zulip's Markdown processor allows you to include several special features in your documentation to help improve its readability:

 * Since raw HTML is supported in Markdown, you can include arbitrary HTML/CSS in your documentation as needed.